Cherry Limeade

 The “Cherry Limeade” Keeper

 The plant that captures the collision of both parents.
 Medium-height with the dense branching and branch strength of the Trop Cherry but enough of the PLCG’s resin architecture to push the trichome density into the Platinum tier.
-The rarest profile: a perfect balance of fermented tropical fruit, maraschino cherry, and a sharp, gasoline-soaked lime finish over creamy Gelato musk.
+The rarest profile: a perfect balance of fermented tropical fruit, maraschino cherry, and a sharp, gasoline-soaked lime finish over creamy Cookies-Haze musk.
 This is the Keeper Cut.
 The 30% THC ceiling with the color, the structure, and the nose all in one plant.

 Structure: Medium, balanced — best of both frames